Saketg9/git-notes/README.md

 ## Commands in lesson one

-git init   (this command is used to initalize a directory for git repo)
+**git init**   (this command is used to initalize a directory for git repo)

-git add   (this command is used to add changes to the git repo)
+git add   (this command is used to add files to the staging area from working directory)

 git commit -m  (this commmand is used to track changes from the staging area to the local repo)